ORTHOPAEDICS โข GUWAHATI

 - Many patients may eventually require surgery, specially at an older age

-When to Consider Surgery?
+When is to Consider Surgery?

 - Persistent or worsening pain